ParadoxGameConverters/ImperatorToCk2/ImperatorToCk2/DataFiles/Readme.txt

 An list of those who contributed effort to this mammoth undertaking

+Dr. Dudelsack - Lead, programming, data files, testing Idhrendur - Setting up the project, sanity checks and review, and integration of new Fronter Zemurin - Review, advice, integration of new Fronter IhateTrains - Integration of new Fronter
+Vladimir Ilyich Lenin - Testing, events
+Canadian Lemur - Events, data files comagoosie - librakaly save melter
+Thinking_waffle - Testing, Ideas, and Translation
+Siawosh - Testing
+កាបូន២៦ - Testing, advice
+Diskianterezh - Noric Divergence cultures

-Idhrendur                             - Sanity Checks, Review, and Fronter integration Shinymewtwo99 (aka Dr. Dudelsack)     - Lead Developer, Programmer, Events, and Data Files Thinking_waffle                       - Testing, Ideas, and Translation Vladimir Ilyich Lenin                 - Testing, Events Siawosh                               - Testing Canadian Lemur                        - Events, Data Files កាបូន២៦                              - Testing OurLordMonty                          - Data Files comagoosie                            - librakaly save melter The When The World Stopped Making Sense (WtWSMS) mod team for allowing the converter to use their content, their mod can be found either on Steam or their forum thread.
+The When The World Stopped Making Sense (WtWSMS) mod team for allowing the converter to use their content, their mod can be found either on Steam or their forum thread.
-WtWSMS mod Steam link: https://steamcommunity.com/sharedfiles/filedetails/?id=1247380029 WtWSMS mod Forum link: https://forum.paradoxplaza.com/forum/forums/when-the-world-stopped-making-sense-mod.876/ An Indo-Rome Mod: Renovatio Imperii by Fritz™ XII for allowing the converter to use many of its events, decisions, GFX, and flavor for the Indo-Roman culture.
+WtWSMS mod Steam link: https://steamcommunity.com/sharedfiles/filedetails/?id=1247380029 WtWSMS mod Forum link: https://forum.paradoxplaza.com/forum/forums/when-the-world-stopped-making-sense-mod.876/

+An Indo-Rome Mod: Renovatio Imperii by Fritz™ XII for allowing the converter to use many of its events, decisions, GFX, and flavor for the Indo-Roman culture.
 The mod can be found on Steam.
 An Indo-Rome Mod: Renovatio Imperii Steam link: https://steamcommunity.com/sharedfiles/filedetails/?id=2843200203

+The Timeline Extender mod for its Western Roman Empire flag.
+It can be found either on Steam or on the forum thread.
+Timeline Extender mod Steam link: https://steamcommunity.com/sharedfiles/filedetails/?id=2729500336/ Timeline Extender mod Forum link: https://forum.paradoxplaza.com/forum/threads/mod-simple-i-r-timeline-extender.1175609

+The Imperator:Invictus mod for allowing the converter to use its descriptions for converted Invictus religions.
+It can be found either on Steam or on the Paradox Mods Website.
+Imperator:Invictus mod Steam link: https://steamcommunity.com/sharedfiles/filedetails/?id=2532715348
+Imperator:Invictus mod Paradox Mods Website link: https://mods.paradoxplaza.com/mods/27170/Any

  - AND ALL THE OTHERS WHO GAVE THEIR INPUT ON THE FORUM AND DISCORD -